kyma-project/community/guidelines/templates/templates-type.md

 ## General documents

-This table contains templates for general documents, such as `README.md` and `NOTES.txt` documentent types.
+This table contains templates for general documents, such as `README.md` and `NOTES.txt` document types.

 | Repository | Template(s) | Usage | Author |
 |---|---|---|---|